mannisen/dialpy/README.md

 plotted into the same folder into file "".

 3) Run with your own inputs
-Open the *DIAL_xco2_retrieval.py* file and edit the lines 21-33.
+Open the */scripts/DIAL_xco2_retrieval.py* file and edit the lines 21-33.
-Here, you'd call your reader function to get
+Here, you'd call your reader function to get inputs:
  - range
  - delta_sigma_abs
  - beta_att_on (or power_on)